kubecost/docs/ingress-examples.md

 Enabling external access to the Kubecost product requires exposing access to port 9090 on the `kubecost-cost-analyzer` pod.
 Exposing this endpoint will handle routing to Grafana as well.
 There are multiple ways to do this, including Ingress or Service definitions.

 {% hint style="warning" %}
-You should be cautious about exposing endpoints.
-Consult your organization's internal recommendations.
+You should be cautious about exposing these endpoints to the world.
+We recommend consulting & enforcing your organization's network policy to prevent improper traffic.
 {% endhint %}

 Common samples below and others can be found on our [GitHub repository](https://github.com/kubecost/poc-common-configurations/tree/main/ingress-examples).